JuliaLang/www.julialang.org/jsoc/gsoc/taija.md

 - Carefully think about architecture choices: how can we fit support for regression models into the existing code base?
 - Add support for the following approaches: [ad-hoc thresholding](https://github.com/JuliaTrustworthyAI/CounterfactualExplanations.jl/issues/391), [Bayesian optimisation](https://github.com/JuliaTrustworthyAI/CounterfactualExplanations.jl/issues/392), [information-theoretic saliency](https://openreview.net/forum?id=IrEYkhuxup&noteId=IrEYkhuxup).
 - Comprehensively test and document your work

+## Project 3: Counterfactuals for LLMs (*Model Explainability* and *Generative AI*)

+**Project Overview:** This project aims to extend the functionality of [CounterfactualExplanations.jl](https://github.com/JuliaTrustworthyAI/CounterfactualExplanations.jl) to Large Language Models (LLMs).
+As a backbone for this, support for computing feature attributions for LLMs will also need to be implemented.
+The project will contribute to both [Taija](https://github.com/JuliaTrustworthyAI) and [JuliaGenAI](https://github.com/JuliaGenAI).

+**Mentor:** [Patrick Altmeyer](https://github.com/pat-alt) (Taija) and [Jan Siml](https://github.com/svilupp)  (JuliaGenAI)

+**Project Difficulty**: Medium

+**Estimated Duration**: 175 hours

+**Ideal Candidate Profile:**
+- Experience with Julia and multiple dispatch of advantage, but not crucial
+- Good knowledge of machine learning and statistics
+- Good understanding of Large Language Models (LLMs)
+- Ideally previous experience with [Transformers.jl](https://github.com/chengchingwen/Transformers.jl)

+**Project Goals and Deliverables:**
+- Carefully think about architecture choices: how can we fit support for LLMs into the existing code base of [CounterfactualExplanations.jl](https://github.com/JuliaTrustworthyAI/CounterfactualExplanations.jl)?
+- Implement current state-of-the-art approaches such as [MiCE](https://aclanthology.org/2021.findings-acl.336.pdf) and [CORE](https://aclanthology.org/2022.findings-emnlp.216.pdf)
+- Comprehensively test and document your work

 ## About Us